dpmin7/technical-experiment/experiment2/experiment2.md

 - Network recovery timer configuration
 - User notification policies
   The main technical questions to answer are:
-  "Can a ping or echo request-based monitoring method detect network disconnection within 10 seconds?"
+  "Can a ping or echo request-based monitoring method detect network disconnection within 20 seconds?"
   "When the network is restored, does the system recover within 1 minute?"

 ## Status
-[In Progress]
+[Done]

 ## Expected outcomes
 - Logs of state changes during disconnection and recovery scenarios
 - Monitoring logs using ping/echo requests
-- Report on detection and recovery time measurements
 - Summary report (in PDF or tabular format)
 - Presentation for internal design discussion